Do you think you might have ADHD or Autism?

 Talk to someone who cares

-Dr Chris Soo is one of the Gold Coast’s leading ADHD GPs and is a passionate advocate for people with ADHD and neurodiversity.
-He has particular expertise in adolescent and adult ADHD.
+Dr Chris Soo is one of the Gold Coast’s leading ADHD GPs and is a passionate advocate for people with ADHD, autism, mental health and neurodevelopmental disorders.
+He is happy to see all ADHDers and AuDHDers from the age of 4 and up.

-Chris is also a speaker and educator, presenting at the AADPA conference 2022, and more recently, was a featured speaker at the HealthEd QLD Annual Women’s and Children Update for GPs re: ADHD - the essentials for GPs.
+Chris is also a speaker and educator, presenting at the AADPA conference 2022, and more recently, was a featured speaker at the HealthEd QLD Annual Women’s and Children Update for GPs re: ADHD - the essentials for GPs, as well as the 2025 RACGP Annual Clinical update.

-Chris is a full member of AADPA (ADHD professionals Australia), part of the AADPA Education and Training committee, and on the Australian National Council of ADHD GPs.
-He co-founded the QLD ADHD GP Alliance, and is a member of the RACGP ADHD, ASD and neurodiversity special interest group.
+Chris is a board member and full member of the Australasian ADHD Professionals Association (AADPA), and is on the AADPA Education and Training committee.
+He chairs the Australian National Council of ADHD GPs, co-founded the QLD ADHD GP Alliance, and is a member of the RACGP ADHD, ASD and neurodiversity special interest group.

 Chris has been supporting people with ADHD for over 20 years and is passionate about supporting people with ADHD on their journey from diagnosis though to mastery.